calblueprint/dream-rails/docs/setup.md

 6. Install Watchman `brew install watchman`

+Probably Aivant and Wilson: If you don't have postgres/postgresql (they are the same thing) installed:
+- Install postgresql `brew install postgres`
+- `brew services start postgresql`

-7. cd into dream-rails and run `rails s` to start the server
+8. cd into dream-rails and run `rails s` to start the server

-8. On another terminal window, cd into dream-mobile and run `npm install` to install all the gems.
+9. On another terminal window, cd into dream-mobile and run `npm install` to install all the gems.
 Then, run `npm start` to start the application.